puppetmaster/cangallo/README.md

 ```
 $ ./canga
 Commands:
   canga --version, -V        # show version
   canga add FILE [REPO]      # add a new file to the repository
   canga build CANGAFILE      # create a new image using a Cangafile
   canga create FILE [SIZE]   # create a new qcow2 image
-  canga del IMAGE                  # delete an image from the repo
+  canga del IMAGE            # delete an image from the repository
   canga deltag TAGNAME       # delete a tag
   canga export IMAGE OUTPUT  # export an image to a file
   canga fetch [REPO]         # download the index of the repository
   canga help [COMMAND]       # Describe available commands or one specific command
-  canga import IMAGE [repository]  # import an image from a remote repository
+  canga import IMAGE [REPO]  # import an image from a remote repository
   canga list [REPO]          # list images
   canga overlay IMAGE FILE   # create a new image based on another one
   canga pull NAME            # download an image from a remote repository
   canga show IMAGE           # show information about an image
   canga sign [REPO]          # sign the index file with keybase
   canga tag TAGNAME IMAGE    # add a tag name to an existing image
   canga verify [REPO]        # verify index signature with keybase
-  $
 ```

 ## Usage and parameters

 Syntax: ```canga [PARAM] [COMMAND]```

 ### version
 --version or -V prints out the version number
 ### add
 The add parameter, adds a file to the canga repository